nmorton13/llm-tools/README.md

 # llm-tools
 **Welcome!**

-This is a collection of small and, hopefully growing, tools I’ve built that have been handy when working with agents.
-These tools are designed to work with the **Model Context Protocol (MCP)**, so they can be used by AI models, automation scripts, or anyone who finds them useful.
+This is a collection of small tools that are, hopefully, growing, which I’ve built and found handy when working with agents.
+These tools are designed to work with the Model Context Protocol (MCP), so they can be used by AI models, automation scripts, or anyone who finds them useful.

 ---